Alternative Jobs to Teaching

 • Museum work – there are plenty of museums that look for teachers to design and run workshops for visiting children – again check out their vacancy page but don’t be afraid to send an email.

-• Just google “education companies” in your area and see what comes up – again – don’t be afraid to make contact.
+• Just google “education companies” in your area and see what comes up – again – don’t be afraid to make contact – focusing on what you could do for them.

 • Search for Learning and Development jobs (also known as L and D) on Linkedin or Indeed – the police, NHS and large organisations are always looking for skilled people in these areas.